Charleston, South Carolina

 - Transition support from early intervention services at age three to the local school district, a Head Start program, a local daycare center, or other community preschools.

 Early intervention services are provided to assist a child in five developmental areas:

 Eligibility for Services

 In order for us to work with your child and your family, referrals for early intervention services must come through BabyNet.
-Call your local BabyNet office to make a referral.
-You can also get additional information by calling 1-877-621-0865 or by sending an email to email@example.com for assistance.
+Call your local BabyNet office today to inquire about the eligibility process.

 How do I know if my child